Blog

 ⚠️ Watch Out for Inflated Fares

 Some drivers at the airport will either “forget” to turn on the meter or quote flat rates of 150–200 MAD before you even get in.
 This is a common tactic aimed at freshly-landed tourists.
 Always ask the driver to use the meter (“il compteur, s’il vous plaît”), or agree on a price before boarding.
 If a driver refuses to use the meter, simply walk away — there are always others.
-To understand more tactics locals use with tourists, read this comprehensive guide on common tourist scams in Morocco.
+For a full breakdown of how taxis work across the city, read this practical guide on taxi tips in Marrakech, including how to spot a licensed driver and what to say to avoid being overcharged.

 It’s also important to know the real rate before you step outside the terminal.
 Ask your hotel in advance, check recent traveler reports online, or simply read the tips in this guide.
 Being informed is the single most effective way to avoid overpaying.
 And if you’re wondering about general safety — is Marrakech safe? — the answer for most travelers is yes, especially when you know what to look out for.